pagecdn/easyfonts/README.md

 ### Importing Fonts Dynamically

-Easy Fonts provides handy JSON files that contain information about individual fonts.
-These JSON files help you build font selection interfaces for themes builders.
-These JSON files are located in [`dist/info`](dist/info) directory.
-You can load JSON files for individual fonts or use an all-inclusive JSON file for the entire collection.
+Easy Fonts provides font information in JSON format for individual font families.
+This helps you build font selection interfaces for themes and website builders.
+The JSON is located in [`dist/info`](dist/info) directory.
+You can load information for individual fonts or use an all-inclusive JSON file for the entire fonts collection.

 #### Load information of all Fonts
 ```